 4. In-house Feedback

-5. Management of Insider Information
+5. Management of Important Facts and Information

 (1) In accordance with internal regulations, we verify the existence of as-yet undisclosed but material facts and avoid discussing such matters with shareholders and investors.